bel-caylor/google-sheets/README.md

 2. Optional: remove the origin or point it at a fresh repo (`git remote remove origin` / `git remote set-url origin <new repo>`).
 3. Run `npm install` to pull dependencies and `npm run bootstrap` to create `.clasp.json` with your Apps Script `scriptId`.

-## Setting up Google Sheets + Apps Script
-1. In Google Sheets, create or open the spreadsheet you want to bind.
-2. Open **Extensions -> Apps Script**, replace the project contents with the code from this repo (via `npm run build && npx clasp push`).
-3. In the Apps Script editor, run `runInitialSetup` once to create the starter tabs defined in `src/constants.ts`.
-4. Deploy a Web App (Execute as you, Anyone with link) and copy the deployment URL?you will need it for standalone builds or the Cloudflare proxy.
-5. Add any required Script Properties (API tokens, spreadsheet IDs) via **Project Settings -> Script properties**.

 ## Using an existing spreadsheet
 Already have a sheet with tabs/headers set up?
 1. Bind this project to that spreadsheet (open the sheet, Extensions -> Apps Script, run `npm run build && npx clasp push`).
 2. In the Apps Script console run `logAllSheetHeaders()` (from `src/util/sheets.ts`) to dump the current tab names and headers.
 Copy those arrays into `src/constants.ts` under `SHEET_SCHEMAS`.
 3. Update any other constants to match your sheet (column names, IDs).
-4. Skip `runInitialSetup()`?your headers already match.
+4. Skip `runInitialSetup()`--your headers already match.
 Future clones can now run the initializer to recreate the exact same structure elsewhere.

+## Setting up Google Sheets + Apps Script
+1. In Google Sheets, create or open the spreadsheet you want to bind.
+2. Open **Extensions -> Apps Script**, replace the project contents with the code from this repo (via `npm run build && npx clasp push`).
+3. If you already mirrored an existing sheet schema (see "Using an existing spreadsheet"), skip this step; otherwise run `runInitialSetup` once in the Apps Script editor to create the starter tabs defined in `src/constants.ts`.
+4. Deploy a Web App (Execute as you, Anyone with link) and copy the deployment URL--you will need it for standalone builds or the Cloudflare proxy.
+5. Add any required Script Properties (API tokens, spreadsheet IDs) via **Project Settings -> Script properties**.

 ## Getting started
 1. `cd google-sheets && npm install`